Trendyol/stove/docs/Components/04-wiremock.md

 Here we define a behaviour for the `/get-behaviour` endpoint.
 Initially, it returns a 503 status code with a message.
 Then, it returns a 200 status code with a `TestDto` object.

+!!!
+Note

+    You can define multiple behaviours for the same endpoint, but it should start with `initially`. `Then` can be used multiple times.